 Morrison was the next to unleash an effort from distance, but he dragged his effort harmlessly wide before Shane Long turned on the edge of the area and skewed his shot the wrong side of the upright with his weaker foot.
 On the half-hour, Chris Brunt tested the Icelandic goalkeeper's reflexes with another piledriver, but the former Bolton stopper comfortably gathered.

-Allardyce's side had barely ventured out of their own half in the opening 30 minutes, but Winston Reid should have put the visitors in front when he somehow contrived to volley over James Collins' header back across goal from inside the six-yard box.
-It seemed to galvanise the Irons, and Carlton Cole was the next to pull the trigger when he stung Myhill's frosty palms but as half-time approached, neither side had demonstrated enough quality in the final third to break the deadlock.
+Allardyce's side had barely ventured out of its own half in the opening 30 minutes, but Winston Reid should have put the visiting team in front when he somehow contrived to volley over James Collins' header back across goal from inside the six-yard box.
+It seemed to galvanize the Irons, and Carlton Cole was the next to pull the trigger when he stung Myhill's frosty palms but as halftime approached, neither side had demonstrated enough quality in the final third to break the deadlock.

 West Ham responded through an unlikely source though, as Gary O'Neil cantered forward only to see his sumptuous curling effort drift narrowly the wrong side of the post before skipper Kevin Nolan slashed wide on the turn and the onrushing Matt Taylor fired an attempt off target following a neat move.

 The hour mark passed without a clear cut opening and Zoltan Gera's fizzing drive was well beaten away by Jaaskelainen before Morrison was again denied by the bar when his thumping header clattered the woodwork.
 But both sides were forced to settle for a share of the spoils, as Albion failed to leapfrog Everton and move back into the top five.